Substra/substra-documentation/docs/source/operations/howto/connect-organizations.rst

 Deploy the updated chart
 ========================

-Now that you have updated your values you can either continue your deployment or updated a deployed app.
+Now that you have updated your values you can either continue your deployment or update a deployed app.

 To update a deployed Substra application run: